ubc-cpen400a-2020/classroom/assignments/assignment-2.md

     * B) Inside the constructor of `LobbyView`, assign a new anonymous function to the `this.lobby` object's `onNewRoom` property.
 The anonymous function should accept a single argument `room`.
 The function should add a new list item to the `this.listElem` element, generating the DOM with the given `room` data.
 Alternatively, you could also simply call `redrawList` method (this would be less efficient, as it redraws the entire list).
     * *The mechanism you implemented in this task may seem strange at first, but this is essentially an "unsafe" version of the event listener interface, similar to DOM Event API 1.0 (but not 2.0, which supports multiple event listeners).
 This event-driven pattern is extremely prevalent in JavaScript applications, so you should spend some time following along the control-flow, if it is unclear.*

-8. (7 Points) [JS] Finally, you will add dynamism and interactivity in the "chat view".
+8. (10 Points) [JS] Finally, you will add dynamism and interactivity in the "chat view".
 The tasks will be similar to Task 6 and 7, but with an extra bit of complexity.
     * A) At the end of the `addMessage` method of the `Room` object, check if `this.onNewMessage` function is defined.
 If it is defined, call the function, passing the newly created message object as the argument.
-    * B) Inside the constructor of `ChatView`, add a new property named `room` and assign `null` to it.
-Then, add a `click` event handler to the `this.buttonElem` element.
-The event handler should read the text value from `this.inputElem` and call the `addMessage` method of the `this.room` object.
+    * B) In the `ChatView` class, define a method with the signature `sendMessage()`.
+The function should read the text value from `this.inputElem` and call the `addMessage` method of the `this.room` object.
 After that, clear the text value of `this.inputElem`.
+    * C) Inside the constructor of `ChatView`, make the following modifications:
+        * i.
+Add a new property named `room` and assign `null` to it.
+        * ii.
+Add a `click` event handler to the `this.buttonElem` element.
+The event handler should call the `sendMessage` method.
+        * iii.
+Add a `keyup` event handler to the `this.inputElem` element.
+The event handler should call the `sendMessage` method *only if the key is the "enter" key without the "shift" key*.
-    * C) In the `ChatView` class, define a method with the signature `setRoom(room)`.
+    * D) In the `ChatView` class, define a method with the signature `setRoom(room)`.
 We need this method because unlike `LobbyView` where `this.lobby` object is fixed, `this.room` object can be changed.
 In this method, perform the following operations:
         * i.
 Assign the given `room` argument to the `room` property.
         * ii.
 Update the `this.titleElem` to display the new room name.
         * iii.
 Clear the contents of `this.chatElem`, and dynamically create the message boxes from the `this.room.messages` array.
         * iv.
-Assign an anonymous function accepting a single argument `message` to `this.room` object's `onNewMessage` property.
+Assign an anonymous function accepting a single argument `message` to `this.room` object's `onNewMessage` property (i.e., attach a new event listener).
 The function should add a new message box on `this.chatElem` element.

 ## Testing